HydeZero/VR-Theater/README.md

 * **Cardboard SDK Version**: 1.27.0 (installed via git, [https://github.com/googlevr/cardboard-xr-plugin.git](https://github.com/googlevr/cardboard-xr-plugin.git))

 This used the sample scene in Google Cardboard to give myself a starting point.
 I modified `CardboardStartup.cs`, which was originally made by Google.
 I am required to disclose changes.
 Changes will be located in the `LIBRARIES.md` file.

+## Compilation Instructions
+Due to the nature of Unity Projects, the build settings should be there.

+You should just be able to click "Build And Run" with your phone connected and be able to compile, provided there aren't any compilation errors.
+Sign with a debug key.
+Compilations that are signed and suitable for release will be uploaded to the Releases page.